Allan-Binga/Allan-Binga/README.md

-# 👋 Hey, I'm Allan Binga!
+# Hello, I'm Binga!

-I'm a **DevOps Engineer** and **Full-Stack Developer** passionate about crafting scalable web apps and automating robust infrastructure.
-I love turning ideas into reality with code and cloud magic! 🚀
+I'm a DevOps Engineer and Full-Stack Developer with a strong focus on designing scalable microservices and automating resilient, cloud-native infrastructure.
+I thrive at the intersection of development and operations—transforming ideas into production-ready systems through clean code, containerization, and modern CI/CD pipelines.

 ---